Federal Shutdown: Our Response

 We encourage anyone in need of food to visit food pantries, soup kitchens, and other community food programs in their neighborhood.
 You can search for the program nearest to where you are by visiting

 It’s truly inspiring to see our city come together this way, but we know there is much more to do.
 The recent government shutdown only highlighted what we see and hear every day – too many of our neighbors are just one paycheck or one unexpected medical bill away from not being able to put food on their tables.

-Our trucks will continue to be on the road, seven days a week, to get food to those impacted by the shutdown, as well as to the more than 1.2 million New Yorkers who rely on us year-round to feed themselves and their families.
+Our trucks will continue to be on the road, seven days a week, to get food to those impacted by the shutdown, as well as to the nearly 1.2 million New Yorkers who rely on us year-round to feed themselves and their families.